DEIB-GECO/genereg/doc/source/datamatrixes.rst

 ``create_m4()``

 	The CREATE_M4 operation builds the fourth data matrix for each target gene of interest, adding to the third matrix data about the expression of genes of interest belonging to the other gene sets with respect to the target gene.
-One data matrix for each target gene is created and exported locally in as many Excel files as the considered genes; while the whole set of M4 matrixes is returned as a Python dictionary (dict_model_v4.p), where each target gene (set as key) is associated with a Pandas dataframe containing the data for its M4 matrix (set as value).
+One data matrix for each target gene is created and exported locally in as many Excel files as the considered genes; while the whole set of M4 matrices is returned as a Python dictionary (dict_model_v4.p), where each target gene (set as key) is associated with a Pandas dataframe containing the data for its M4 matrix (set as value).

 	**Return:** a Python dictionary